mcraken/platform/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/6278849/7104885/3bc1fa92-e0fe-11e4-832c-cae741e1ae81.png)

 The structured repository interface is a generic model for a DAO which supports create, update and delete operations.
-The structured repository interface provides special type of reading capability based on RESTful search keys.
+The structured repository interface provides special type of reading capability based on search keys.
 Search key is a class that reprsents a verbose reading operation.
 A typical search key is targeted for a certain model and supported by multiple search criteria and paging configurations.
 Below is an examplary search key in JSON format:
 ```json
 {
    "resourceName": "news",